What are allergies?

 If you have a reaction like this, a re-sting can cause a serious reaction that can be life-threatening.

 An allergic reaction is treated with epinephrine (adrenaline).
 If you’ve had an allergic reaction to bee stings, see a board-certified allergy/immunologist to get a skin and/or blood test to confirm your allergy to bee venom.
 Venom immunotherapy is recommended if venom allergy is confirmed.
 This will help reduce the possibility that a re-sting will cause a serious reaction.

 Nasal allergy symptoms and hay fever are referred to as “allergic rhinitis.”
 Seasonal allergic rhinitis is nasal allergies that change with the seasons because of pollen from plants (trees, grasses, or weeds).
 Seasonal symptoms arise during the pollinating seasons for particular plants.
 Because you can be allergic to more than one thing, your symptoms may get worse at different times throughout the year, or may be constant.

 Does everyone get allergies?

 No. Most allergies are inherited, which means they are passed on to children by their parents.
 People inherit a tendency to be allergic, although not to any specific allergen.
-If a child develops an allergy, it is very likely that at least one of his or her parents has allergies.
+If your child develops an allergy, it is very likely that you or your partner has allergies.

 How common are allergies?

-More than 50 million Americans (1 in 6) suffer from all types of allergies, including indoor/outdoor allergies, food and drug, latex, insect, skin and eye allergies.
-The number of people who have allergies continues to increase across all ages, sex, and racial groups.
+More than 50 million Americans (1 in 6) experience all types of allergies, including indoor/outdoor allergies, food and drug, latex, insect, skin and eye allergies.
+The number of people who have allergies continues to increase across all ages, sex and racial groups.